pennomi/comics/README.md

 - [ ] Nice New Features
   - [ ] Community Page: a quick link to all social pages
     - [ ] LD+JSON for author and all community links
-  - [x] Extended Markdown for tag links; update transcripts and wiki pages
+  - [ ] Extended Markdown for tag links; update transcripts and wiki pages
     - [ ] Auto-migrate tags when they are renamed.
-    - [x] One-time migration of transcripts
   - [ ] Better Header
   - [ ] Landscape side-by-side navigation
   - [ ] Global search functionality for archive (returns tags and pages)